groundsgg/website/README.md

    # Use "Custom token" with "Cloudflare Workers:Edit" permissions
    ```

+4. **Configure custom domains:**
+   - Add `grounds.gg` and `www.grounds.gg` to your Cloudflare account
+   - Ensure DNS is managed by Cloudflare
+   - The Worker will automatically handle both domains

-4. **Push to main branch** - The workflow will automatically deploy to Cloudflare Workers
+5. **Push to main branch** - The workflow will automatically deploy to Cloudflare Workers

 ## Manual Deployment
 ```bash